Abuse is against the law. If you or someone you know is being hurt or abused by an adult or another child then that person is breaking the law.

 But it is very unusual for an abuser to stop abusing someone once they start.
 Without help and support, the abuse will usually continue, and get worse over time.

-Crucial: Adults who are abusing children often tell the child that they will get in trouble if they tell anybody because they are breaking the law.
+Crucial: Adults who abuse children tell the child that they will get in trouble if they tell anybody.
 This is a lie.
-If a child tells someone that abuse is happening then action will be taken to stop the abuse and support the child to recover, even if they have done something illegal.
+If a child tells someone that abuse is happening action will be taken to stop the abuse and support the child, even if they have done something illegal.

 Tell someone what is going on

-- So that the abuser can get the help they need to stop abusing
+Telling will also support the abuser can get the help they need to stop abusing.

 Who can I tell?